 - Build the heat exchanger to facilitate easy maintenance.

 - By adding a safety relief mechanism, you can avoid overpressure.

 - You must use insulation to cover a surface with particularly high temperature.

 - Install an alarm system if possible.

 - It’s critical to be grounded.

 - When constructing a heat exchanger for hydrogen peroxide, remember to take particular precautions.
-An inclined structure is required for such a heat exchanger in order to remove gas that occurs during normal operation, the heat exchanger necessitates an inclined structure.
+To effectively eliminate gas generated during normal operation, the heat exchanger necessitates an inclined structure.

 - Foulant build-up causes tube blockage.
 Pressure might build up inside the heat exchanger as a result of this.

 - Keep an eye out for corrosion-induced tube leaks.
 A reaction may occur if fluid from the hot and cold sides combine.
 Corrosion inspection, monitoring, and leak detection are all critical.